Ventricular fibrillation causes unconsciousness in seconds, and if the disorder is not rapidly treated, death follows.

 Shock Shock Shock is a life-threatening condition in which blood flow to the organs is low, decreasing delivery of oxygen and thus causing organ damage and sometimes death.
 Blood pressure is usually low... read more (very low blood pressure), which can result from coronary artery disease and other disorders

-Long QT syndrome Long QT Syndrome and Torsades de Pointes Ventricular Tachycardia Torsades de pointes ventricular tachycardia is a specific type of ventricular tachycardia that occurs in people who have a particular disorder of the heart's electrical activity called long... read more (which may cause torsades de pointes ventricular tachycardia) including that due to very low levels of potassium in the blood (hypokalemia Hypokalemia (Low Level of Potassium in the Blood) In hypokalemia, the level of potassium in blood is too low.
+Long QT syndrome Long QT Interval Syndromes The long QT interval syndromes are disorders of the heart's electrical activity that predispose people to dangerous heart rhythms and sudden death.
+People may be born with an abnormality that... read more (which may cause torsades de pointes ventricular tachycardia Torsades de Pointes Ventricular Tachycardia Torsades de pointes ventricular tachycardia is a specific type of ventricular tachycardia that occurs in people who have a particular disorder of the heart's electrical activity called a long... read more ) including that due to very low levels of potassium in the blood (hypokalemia Hypokalemia (Low Level of Potassium in the Blood) In hypokalemia, the level of potassium in blood is too low.
 A low potassium level has many causes but usually results from vomiting, diarrhea, adrenal gland disorders, or use of diuretics.
 A... read more )

 Symptoms of Ventricular Fibrillation

 Ventricular fibrillation causes unconsciousness in seconds.
 If untreated, the person usually has a brief seizure and then becomes limp and unresponsive.
 People develop irreversible brain damage after about 5 minutes because oxygen no longer reaches the brain.
 Death soon follows.